-We can learn a lot about innovation from David Bowie.
+We Can Learn a lot about Developing an Innovation Process from David Bowie.
 I’m not kidding.

 An unlikely place I found a way to re-invent my innovation process was reviewing the work of one of my favorite musicians.
-The Victoria and Albert Museum in London, affectionately known as the V&A is curating the exhibit from compiled from the five decade career of David Bowie.
+The Victoria and Albert Museum in London, affectionately known as the V&A is curating the exhibit from compiled from the five-decade career of David Bowie.
 It has a focus on exploring the creative processes of a cultural innovator and icon.

-The show sold nearly 50,000 tickets BEFORE it opened.
-Bowie is a man who famously pushed cultural norms in the 1960’s.
+Bowie is a man who famously pushed cultural norms in the 1960s.
 I ask you to take a moment to consider what pushing the norms in the Sixties often remembered for Woodstock and for extreme deviations from the norm (a bit of cultural and statistical humor in case you missed it with extreme deviations in both being a rarity).
-Then continuing to push the “norm” for the next 50 years gives Bowie status as an innovator because that type of endurance is rare.
+Continuing to push the “norm” for the next 50 years gives Bowie status as an innovator because that type of endurance is rare.

-• Willingness to change the conversation.
+- Willingness to change the conversation.
 David Bowie changed the conversation to fantasy and created an experiential performance in an era of embracing music authenticity.
 This literally challenged the core belief system of what rock n roll was in the Sixties.

 Surprise your boss with a field trip to the V&A to see the exhibit (now through August 11, 2013) and re-invent your innovation process.
 Your inspiration doesn’t need to come from a business book…and perhaps, it shouldn’t.